-01Perturbation-based gene regulatory network inference to unravel oncogenic mechanisms Poster
+01Perturbation-based gene regulatory network inference to unravel oncogenic mechanisms Poster/Dataset for use in this Tool

 Cancer has been shown to stem from multiple, independent mutations, aggregating to gain control of cellular activity.
 Many studies focus on isolated mutations crucial to disease progression.
 However, in so doing they forfeit a greater sense of any single gene’s causative role in the greater systematic flux developing.
 A better understanding of this interrelatedness of disease-linked components is essential to treatment and prevention.
 To achieve this we assemble an array of genes, each known to have a role in human cancers, and measure the cumulative effect of knocking down genes singly and in pairs via siRNA.
 Dependencies are inferred among the genes with a high level of accuracy via a method of limiting false links.
 Accuracy is measured as the ability to reproduce an independent dataset compared to a distribution of shuffled, inferred networks.
 In this way, both direct interactions stemming from such targeted knock-down as well as the overall effect of the perturbation on the readout genes are uncovered.
 We are able to reproduce many known links in addition to predicting novel interactions, a subset of which is experimentally validated.